Federated Knowledge Distillation for Multi-Model Architectures Lithography Hotspot Detection: Introduction

-As FedKD-hybrid leverages a hybrid method for knowledge transfer, it benefits from richer information learned than solely KD or parameter-based aggregation.
-We compare our FedKD-hybrid with several SOTA FL methods on ICCAD-2012 (ICCAD)\cite{2012ICCAD} and FAB (real-world collected) datasets under different settings, and the experimental results show our FedKD-hybrid achieves superior performance.
+By jointly aggregating both model parameters and knowledge representations, FedKD-hybrid enables more comprehensive information sharing, which is particularly beneficial for learning complex multimodal patterns in LHD.
+We evaluate FedKD-hybrid against several state-of-the-art (SOTA) federated learning methods on the ICCAD-2012 (ICCAD) and FAB (real-world collected) datasets under various experimental settings.
+Experimental results consistently demonstrate that FedKD-hybrid outperforms existing approaches in terms of both accuracy and robustness for lithography hotspot detection.

-In summary, the main contributions of this study include: \begin{itemize} \item We propose hybrid knowledge distillation.
-This new KD technique comprehensively leverages the knowledge learned from models and enables richer information transfer in collaboration. \item We propose FedKD-hybrid based on hybrid knowledge distillation, achieving enhanced learning performance in decentralized LHD learning tasks while guarantee the privacy protection. \item Extensive experiments have been performed to demonstrate the superior performance of FedKD-hybrid in LHD learning tasks in multiple scenarios. \end{itemize}
+In summary, the main contributions of this study include: \begin{itemize} \item We propose a hybrid knowledge distillation strategy, enabling richer knowledge transfer in collaborative learning settings. \item We propose FedKD-hybrid, a novel federated learning framework based on hybrid knowledge distillation approach, achieving enhanced learning performance in decentralized LHD learning tasks. \item We conduct extensive experiments on benchmark and real-world datasets to validate the effectiveness and superiority of FedKD-hybrid. \end{itemize}

-The rest of the paper is structured as follows: Section II reviews the related works around KD and LHD.
-Section III provides the background and motivation of this research.
-Section IV offers the detailed introduction of the FedKD-hybrid algorithm.
-Section V presents the experimental results and analysis.
-Section VI provides the convergence analysis of the proposed FedKD-hybrid akgorithm.
-Section VII concludes the paper.